sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 repo init -u https://github.com/rod-chapman/camkes-manifest.git -b addc2
 ```

-Assuming that works, then we can start to make modification to support the Odroid-C2.
+Assuming that works, then we can start to make modifications to support the Odroid-C2.

 ## Root Directory, Platform Name, and basic Platform Details